MCEPP Provides Freedom of Choice

 The APEL is published on the following website:

-Sunglasses and goggles from a variety of makers such as ESS, Oakley, Revision, Uvex, Wiley-X and Arena have all made the APEL.
+APEL designated protective eyewear from a variety of manufacturers such as ESS, Oakley SI, Smith Elite, Uvex, Wiley X and others have all made the APEL.
 Currently, MCEPP is working with vendors to make improvements in eyewear for soldiers.
 Improvements needed include better scratch, fog and impact protection as well as protection against exposure to contaminants such as bleach and dirt.
-In addition, new goggle colors, universal prescription inserts and agile laser protection are on the list of future interests for MCEPP.
+Also, new goggle colors, universal prescription inserts (now available), and active laser protection are on the list of future interests for MCEPP.